 The example networks are found with the SCIRun distribution in a directory called example_nets.
-In a Windows installation, example_nets is located in the installed SCIRun4.6 folder (likely in Program Files).
+With a windows installation, example_nets is located in the installed SCIRun4.5 folder (likely in Program Files).
 For Mac OS X installation, example_nets is located in the SCIRun folder copied from the disk image.
+Note: if SCIRun was built from source code, .i.e.
+Linux users, the example networks are in the SCIRun/src/nets and will organized a little differently.

 In the example_nets directory are several sets of networks.
-The most useful networks are in the SCIRun folder, yet the BioPSE folder contains useful example solutions for some neural electrophysiology problems (make sure the four path variable is set in the configuration, Sec.
+The most useful sets are in the SCIRun folder, yet the BioPSE folder contains useful example solutions for some neural electrophysiology problems (make sure the four path variable is set in the configuration, Sec.
 3.2).
 Within the SCIRun folder, there are examples of how to use most of the modules in SCIRun (Modules), networks described in the tutorials (Optional), visualization networks for BioMesh3D (MeshingPipeline), and some networks that are useful in solving forward and inverse problems in cardiac electrophysiology (FwdInvToolbox) called the Forward Inverse Toolbox.